jorgearango/llmapper/prompt-rdf.md

 2. Create RDF entities for each concept.
 3. Define relationships between the entities using RDF triples.
 4. Assign unique identifiers (URIs) to the entities and relationships.
-5. Encode the RDF triples in Terse RDF Triple Language code.
+5. Encode the RDF triples in Terse RDF Triple Language code per the output format specified above.

 # RULES